Confirmation in the faith

 - be not less than sixteen years of age, unless a different age has been stipulated by the diocesan Bishop, or unless the parish priest or the minister considers that there is a just reason for an exception to be made;

 - be a Catholic who has been confirmed and has received the blessed Eucharist, and who lives a life of faith which befits the role to be undertaken;

 - not labor under a canonical penalty, whether imposed or declared;

 - not be either the father or the mother of the candidate.

 The oil used is called the Oil of Chrism.
-It is olive oil mixed with balsam that is blessed by the bishop and priests of the diocese in the Cathedral at the ‘Chrism Mass’ on Holy Thursday.
-The Sacrament is conferred with the anointing with this ‘Oil of Chrism’ on the forehead as the Bishop says ‘Be sealed with the gifts of the Holy Spirit’.
+It is olive oil mixed with balsam that is blessed by the Archbishop in the Pro-Cathedral at the ‘Chrism Mass’ on Holy Thursday.
+The Sacrament is conferred with the anointing with this ‘Oil of Chrism’ on the forehead as the Bishop/ Priest says ‘Be sealed with the gift of the Holy Spirit’.